httpwg/http-extensions/draft-ietf-httpbis-priority.md

 RFC 7540 allows intermediaries to coalesce multiple client trees into a single tree that is used for a single upstream HTTP/2 connection.
 However, most intermediaries do not support this.
-RFC 7540 does not define a method that can be used by a server to express the priority of a response.
+Additionally, RFC 7540 does not define a method that can be used by a server to express the priority of a response.
 Without such a method, intermediaries cannot coordinate client-driven and server-driven priorities.